rust-util-collections/chaindev/src/beacon_based/README.md

 # Beacon(eth2) based blockchain development

-Utils for the managements of local and distributed beacon clusters.
+Utils for the managements of local and distributed beacon clusters